South Carolina Military and Veterans Benefits

 SCDMV, CDL Help Desk

-Serving outside the state and it expired within 90 days of the start of that service
+- Serving outside the state and it expired within 90 days of the start of that service

 Renewal of South Carolina Driver’s License Online or by Mail if Stationed Outside of South Carolina: Active duty Service members and their dependents who are stationed outside of South Carolina may renew their driver's license online or by mail.

-Current color photograph (from the top of head to shoulders) with no face or head covering
+- Current color photograph (from the top of head to shoulders) with no face or head covering

-Check made out to the SCDMV, for $25
+- Check made out to the South Carolina Department of Motor Vehicles (SCDMV), for $25